Liberty Premium Tuscan Wine Tasting – Return To My First Love

 Felsina Berardenga ‘Rancia’ Chianti Classico Riserva 2007 (100% Sangiovese) – I wouldn’t even pretend to suggest that I’ve tasted anywhere near enough Rancia or Fontalloro to make a definitive call on my preference between the two, but on this occasion the restraint, elegance and austerity of the Rancia won out.
 The 2008 Fontalloro provided more up front appeal but once you penetrate to the intensely mineral core of the Rancia you’re likely to want keep coming back for more – lean, fresh and tart with grippy tannins; All in all, a very enjoyable wine.

 Conti Costanti Brunello di Montalcino Riserva 2006 (100% Sangiovese) – Another wine that required some serious nose time to even begin to scratch the surface of its potential.
 The palate had good intensity though and revealed a mix of cherries, red berries and spices.
-I found the palate to be driven by primary aromas and flavours at this stage whereas the 2004 Riserva I tasted had a complex mix of fruit, smoke, dried tea leaves, mushrooms, underbrush and tobacco.
+I found the palate to be driven by primary aromas and flavours at this stage whereas the 2004 Riserva I tasted, even at this very early juncture, had started to reveal a complex mix of fruit, smoke, dried tea leaves, mushrooms, underbrush and tobacco.
 If the 2006 heads along similar lines, it’ll really reward the patient wine collector (although I’ve read strangely conflicting reports of the merits of the 2004 and 2006 vintages of Brunello, both of which were rated very highly by the consorzio).
 A quick word on acidity – both the 2004 and 2006 Riservas had a streak of racy acidity – the hallmark of good Sangiovese.